oussamaportfolio/oussamaportfolio.github.io/index.md

 - Python, MATLAB, SQL

 <div style="text-align: justify;">
-I’ve also realized that finance is much bigger than trading and I’m now exploring investment banking, corporate finance, and research.
+I’ve also realized that finance is much bigger than just markets and I’m now exploring investment banking, corporate finance.
 I don’t have one fixed path.
 I just want to learn, to grow, and to contribute.
 </div>

 ---